racoelhosilva/ESOF_ECOnnect/README.md

 ![LogicalView](https://user-images.githubusercontent.com/9655877/160585416-b1278ad7-18d7-463c-b8c6-afa4f7ac7639.png)
 -->

-This project is based on an MVC architectural pattern.
+This project is based on an **MVC architectural pattern**.
 The user interacts with ECOnnect UI (e.g. to create a new post) and the requests are processed through the database logic.
 The database logic layer is responsible for fetching necessary information from Google Firebase, using Firestore for structured data storage and Cloud Storage for handling multimedia content.

 <p align="center" justify="center">